brooms/PiApproximator/README.md

 The maven build will compile the sources, run checkstyle static analysis and execute both the unit and integration tests.

-The checkstyle configuration is based on the google coding standards which can be found in the checkstyle-configuration.xml file in the root project directory.
+The checkstyle configuration is based on the google coding standards which can be found in the <b>checkstyle-configuration.xml</b> file in the root project directory.

-An IntelliJ IDEA code style that adheres to the checkstyle configuration is provided in the intellij-codestyle.xml file.
+An IntelliJ IDEA code style that adheres to the checkstyle configuration is provided in the <b>intellij-codestyle.xml</b> file.

 The integration tests will run each approximation method to Pi against a default configuration using 1,000,000 steps and 10 workers and print out both the result and the duration of the computation.

 ## Run Demo